Giacomo Manzù: Biography

 In 1939 Manzù started a series of bronze bas-reliefs about the death of Jesus Christ; the works, exhibited in Rome in 1942, were criticized by the Fascist government and the ecclesiastical authorities.
 In 1940 he obtained a teaching position in the Accademia di Brera in Milan, but later he moved to the Accademia Albertina in Turin.
 During World War II Manzù moved to Clusone, returning to teach at Brera after the end of the conflict.
 He held his teaching position until 1954 when he moved to Salzburg, where he lived until 1960.
-Here he met Inge Schabel, his future wife, who was the model of a large number of his portraits together with her sister Sonja.
+Here he met Inge Schabel, a ballerina and his future wife, who was the model of a large number of his portraits and sculptures.
 He was commissioned in 1957 to design the central doors for Salzburg Cathedral, completed in bronze in 1959.
-In 1964 he completed the "Death Gate" for the St. Peter's Basilica in Rome.
-In the same year he moved to Ardea, near Rome, in a locality now rechristened Colle Manzù in his honor.
+In 1964 he completed perhaps his most important work, the "Doors of Death" for St. Peter's Basilica in Rome, the first new doors in the cathedral in 500 years.
+That same year, he moved to Ardea, near Rome, in a locality now rechristened Colle Manzù in his honour.

-He created two sculptures in stiacciato at Rockefeller Center on the former Italian building in the 1960's, one titled "The Immigrant" and the other "A Fruitful Harvest".
+He created two sculptures in stiacciato relief at the Rockefeller Center on the former Italian building in the 1960s, one titled "The Immigrant" and the other "A Fruitful Harvest".

-In the late 1960s Manzù started to work also as scenographer.
 In 1977 he completed a "Monument to the Partisan" in Bergamo.
-His last great work was the 6 m-tall sculpture facing the ONU seat in New York City, inaugurated in 1989.
+One of his last works was a 6m-tall sculpture called "Mother and Child" which is situated in the gardens of the UN headquarters in New York City.
+Italy gifted the piece to the United Nations in 1989.

-He was the subject of a famous photographic portrait by Yousuf Karsh.
+He was the subject of a famous photographic portrait by Yousuf Karsh and in 1968 his friendship with Pope John XXIII was documented in the book "An Artist and The Pope" by Curtis Bill Pepper.

+In the late 1960s, Manzù started to work also as scenographer.

-His works are displayed in prestigious museums and private collections.
+His works are displayed in prestigious museums and private collections throughout the world.
+Tasende Gallery inaugurated their first location in La Jolla, California on 1 June 1979 with a solo presentation of Manzu's work, attended by his wife Inge.

 Although he was an atheist, he was a personal friend of Pope John XXIII and had important liturgical commissions for the Vatican.
 In the United States, architect Minoru Yamasaki commissioned him the Passo di Danza (dance step) sculpture at the One Woodward Avenue building in Detroit.
 He also carved the Nymph and Faun at Wayne State University's McGreagor Memorial Sculpture Garden.

-Manzù died in Rome in 1991.
+His son Pio was an automotive and industrial designer.
+Giacomo Manzù died in Rome on 17 January 1991, aged 82.